Gammerdinger/sex-SNP-finder/README.md

         * We are looking for sites fixed in pool2 that are in an intermediate frequency (0.3-0.7) in pool1
         * Look at position 7 on scaffold_0
         * This position is fixed in pool2 for Thymine, but in pool1 1/3 of the positions have a Adenine and 2/3 have a Thymine
-        * Therefore, the resulting output looks like:
+        * Therefore, the resulting IGV output looks like:

 ```